lupuleasa-core/Dota2-TheCore-Config-Engine/Dota 2 Keyboard Setups/Project Oracle/README.md

-###IMPORTANT: If you are upgrading from an old version of Project Oracle, you may have to do reinstall dota 2 first.
+###IMPORTANT: If you are upgrading from an old version of Project Oracle, you may have to install dota 2 first.

 Where did you get the name "Project Oracle"?
 Oracle is the only hero for which every ability benefits from all three cast types.